Avariq/LateXConverter/README.md

 Firstly, create an environment and install all the requirements from requirements.txt via ```pip install -r requirements.txt```

 After all the requirements are successfully installed you will have to start the API by invoking ```python manage.py runserver```
-You have to see the following output:
+You should see the following output: <br>
   ![image](https://github.com/Avariq/LateXConverter/assets/48154142/2fed0bb1-946d-429f-a20b-0c56bb149ea8)

 ```Don't close the terminal while using API```